dcorbe/python-fastapi-example/example/README.md

 # Example Endpoints

-This module demonstrates different types of FastAPI endpoints and common patterns.
+This module demonstrates common patterns and best practices for implementing FastAPI endpoints in the Bridge Security Solutions backend.

 ## Available Endpoints

 ### 1. Hello World (`/example/hello`)
 A protected endpoint that requires authentication.
-Returns a message and the user's ID.
+Returns a greeting message and the authenticated user's ID.
 ```json
 {
     "message": "This is a protected endpoint",